hackclub/assemble/judging.md

 During the hackathon, posting a "shipped" scrap will print a physical copy of the ship on a laser-cutter.

 At the end, we'll announce a "demo period" where hackers can go around and see each other's projects.
-After going to a project table and hearing a demo, attendees can scan the physical scrapbook card for that ship (nfc, qr, etc.) and vote by reacting to the "shipped" scrap.
+After going to a project table and hearing a demo, attendees can scan the physical scrapbook card for that ship (nfc, qr, etc.) and vote by reacting to the "shipped" scrap. _(we could make this part more formal by using speed dating presentation)_

 There is no 1st, 2nd, 3rd.
 Categories are based on reactions: